Alramucil Side Effects

 Generic Name: psyllium

-Note: This page contains information about the side effects of psyllium.
-Some of the dosage forms included on this document may not apply to the brand name Alramucil.
+Note: This document contains side effect information about psyllium.
+Some of the dosage forms listed on this page may not apply to the brand name Alramucil.

 For the Consumer

 Applies to psyllium: oral capsule, oral packet, oral powder, oral wafer

 What are some side effects that I need to call my doctor about right away?